SuperSonicSites/ProjectA/content/privacy.md

 ## 5. Your Rights and Choices

 You have the right to:
+- **Manage Cookie Consent**: Use the **"Cookie Settings"** link in the footer to open our consent banner and change your cookie preferences at any time.
+You can choose to accept or reject analytics and marketing cookies.
+- **Withdraw Consent**: If you previously accepted cookies, you can withdraw your consent using the "Cookie Settings" link.
+Your new choice will be stored for 180 days.
 - **Opt out of Google Analytics**: Install the [Google Analytics Opt-out Browser Add-on](https://tools.google.com/dlpage/gaoptout)
 - **Opt out of Pinterest tracking**: Adjust your Pinterest account settings
 - **Unsubscribe from emails**: Click the unsubscribe link in any email we send
-- **Control cookies**: Adjust your browser settings to accept or reject cookies
+- **Control cookies**: Adjust your browser settings to accept or reject cookies (note: this may disable some tracking but won't replace consent choices)
 - **Request information**: Contact us to request information about the data we have collected about you
 - **Request deletion**: Contact us to request deletion of your personal information